ObjectUIObjectUI

 Limits

-• 20 favorites per user, 8 recent items.
-Both enforced by the providers; older entries roll off.
+• 20 favorites and 20 nav-pins per user (independent buckets), 8 recent items.
+Enforced by the providers; older entries roll off within their own bucket without evicting the other.

 • One JSON blob per (user, kind).
 Not designed for high-frequency / large payloads — this is UI state, not data.